andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 ```

-Put the structure (as a flag), and then put the network itself.
+“Put the structure (as a flag), and then put the network itself.”

 Now, to deserialize, we want to *load* the list of `Integer`s and reify it back
 to the type level to know what type of network we’re expecting to load: